alexgo-io/alexlab-doc/docs/product-features/liquidity-pools/README.md

 → the **traditional AMM model**, and
 → the new **DAMM (Discrete Automated Market Maker)**.

-Both options let you earn fees by providing liquidity — but they differ in how your capital is used:
+Both options let you earn fees by providing liquidity — but they differ in how your liquidity is allocated and how actively you manage it:

 - **AMM** distributes your liquidity evenly across the full price range.
   It’s simple and passive — ideal for users who prefer a “set and forget” strategy.

-- **DAMM** lets you concentrate your liquidity in specific price ranges, called _ticks_.
+- **DAMM** lets you concentrate your liquidity in specific price ranges, called _bins_.
   It’s more advanced — perfect for users seeking greater efficiency and control.

 ## Explore